manicman1999/StyleGAN2-Tensorflow-2.0/README.md

 # StyleGAN2 Tensorflow 2.0

 Unofficial implementation of StyleGAN 2 using TensorFlow 2.0.
+(Compatible with up to 2.5)

 Original paper: Analyzing and Improving the Image Quality of StyleGAN